constmonica/documentation/docs/learning/workshops_applied_systems_control/index.rst

 Introduction
 ~~~~~~~~~~~~
 This workshop provides an introduction to applied systems control, focusing on practical applications and real-world scenarios.
-Participants will learn about various control systems, their design, and implementation.
+Participants will learn about various control systems, their design and implementation.

 Theoretical content
 ~~~~~~~~~~~~~~~~~~~
 - Overview of industrial control and automation systems
 - Introduction to PWM control
 - Introduction to PID control
-- Introduction the AD-SWIOT1L-SL board
+- AD-SWIOT1L-SL Board Overview

 .. image:: industrial.png
     :width: 500